oscdev-io/birdplan/tests/40-bgp/50-large_community_functions_outbound/README.md

   ..
 BGP ..
 * AS65000
 }
-note top: r1 should get the NOEXPORT route from e1 \n and advertise to the peers on the right
+note top: r1 should get a test route from e1 \n and advertise it to r2-r9

 class "Router: r2" {